 - Crossing branches: eliminate the smaller branch so the more powerful one can grow without being damaged.

 - Broken and dead branches: a clean cut will help the tree heal.

 Low branches: eliminate branches that are low and are vulnerable to damage (i.e. by an impact).
 You can also get rid of low branches for visual functions.

 Keep soil healthy.

-There are two methods you can make sure that the soil around your tree is rich in nutrients.
+There are two methods you can make certain that the soil around your tree is abundant in nutrients.

-Use mulch.
+- Use mulch.
 Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not need to touch the trunk.

 - Plant lawn or some kind of ground cover.
 Dead plant material will decay in the ground and enhance the soil.
 Make certain your plants can prosper in the shade and that their roots don’t take on the tree.